BACK

 Humidity

-Did you notice that I split the produce into categories?
+Did you notice that the produce is split into categories?
 Cornell University divided fruits and vegetables into four storage groups based on temperature and humidity needs, and I used that same classification system here.

 It’s reasonable to expect that watermelon would require a different set of humidity needs than garlic, so you also have to take that into account when you store fresh food.
 It’s not just with produce either; relative humidity affects the quality of fresh meat as well.
 Meat kept in dry conditions could lose weight, which does not affect the product's wholesomeness but will negatively affect the texture and taste.

 We’ve also put together a relative humidity chart for fresh foods.
-(Sources: Cornell University and the Food and Agriculture Organization of the United Nations.)
+(Sources: Cornell Cooperative Extension and the Food and Agriculture Organization of the United Nations.)

-Cornell University’s Cooperative Extension has a thorough resource for vegetable storage.
-You can access it here for more detailed temperature and humidity information on specific fruits and vegetables.
+Cornell University’s Cooperative Extension has a thorough resource for vegetable storage and has more detailed temperature and humidity information on specific fruits and vegetables.

 As you can see, food storage is nowhere near as simple as sorting your groceries into your fridge, freezer, or pantry.
-In general, temperatures below 40° Fahrenheit will keep your food safe enough, but that doesn’t mean it’s appropriate for quality on all foods.
+In general, temperatures below 40°F will keep most refrigerated food safe enough for its recommended duration in the fridge, but that doesn’t mean that temperature is appropriate for preserving quality for all foods.
 The same goes for the amount of time food stays in a freezer.
 Food may be safe from bacterial and fungal growth at subzero temperatures (Fahrenheit), but that doesn’t mean that it’ll retain its quality.

 There are some excellent charts out there for food storage best practices, and we hope you’ll use them to keep your families and customers safe and satisfied.
 As I said earlier, Cornell Cooperative Extension’s vegetable storage guide is a good place to start.
-Other resources include the New York National Guard’s Food Service storage guide and the University of Georgia’s Cooperative Extension consumer’s guide.
+Other resources include the New York Division of Military and Naval Affairs storage guide and the University of Georgia’s Cooperative Extension consumer’s guide.

 Comments